mnp1791/DigitalScholarship-UB-Bern/programming_historian/notebooks_stylometry/README.txt

 -stylometry.ipynb:	original code from webpage -stylometry-filter_punctuation.ipynb:	code for removing punctuation modified in order to reproduce results from webpage (see MODIFIED)
+-stylometry-heisenstein.ipynb:	stylometry example with Heisenberg and Einstein texts from PDFs